 Watsons Bay and The Gap

-Heading North through some upper class suburbs, they rode to “The Gap” and stopped for photos.
-The view is towards North Head and out to the South Pacific Ocean.
+Heading North through some upper class suburbs, such as Vaucluse, they rode to “The Gap” and stopped for photos.
+The view towards North Head and out to the South Pacific Ocean.
 Watsons Bay sits on the end of the South Head peninsula.
-The Gap is an ocean cliff which faces the Tasman Sea, and is located in the suburb of Watsons Bay.
+The Gap is an ocean cliff which faces the Tasman Sea, is located in the suburb of Watsons Bay.
 Although the cliff is a popular tourist destination, it is infamous for suicides.

 Bondi Beach

-Next, they drove past the world famous Bondi Beach, the south side is closed for the moment, due to Sculptures by the Sea.
-This is the beach where Bondi Lifeguards of the Bondi Rescue TV series is filmed.
-When in Sydney it is one of the places you should visit.
-The beach is seriously nice (but not our favourite) and we usually stop near the lifeguard station, made famous by the TV series “Bondi Rescue”.
-Bondi Beach is one of the most visited tourist sites in Australia.
+Slightly south, and it was past the world famous Bondi Beach.
+Here, there is a lovely view overlooking the whole of Bondi Beach.
+The beach was made extra famous by the TV series “Bondi Rescue” and is one of the most visited tourist sites in Australia.
 Bondi Beach is recorded by the Australian Museum that Bondi means place where a fight using boondi sticks (nullas nullas or fighting sticks) took place.

 Queens Park